How does American Express AccessLine work? Is it worth it?

-We’ve come across American Express AccessLine which is a payment service for companies who want to pay any supplier with a charge card to help their cash flow.
-Obviously this only appeals to a small number of HFP readers who are small business owners, but we thought it was worth mentioning regardless.
+American Express AccessLine is a payment service for companies who want to pay any supplier with a charge card to help their cash flow.
+Obviously this only appeals to a small number of HfP readers who are small business owners, but we thought it was worth mentioning regardless.

-Corporate card members with an American Express Corporate Green Card, American Express Corporate Gold Card or American Express Corporate Platinum Card can use this payment service for domestic and international payments.
+Corporate card members with an American Express Corporate Green Card, American Express Corporate Gold Card or American Express Corporate Platinum Card can use this payment service (for domestic payments only).

 It is basically a corporate version of Billhop, scaled up for the demands of small companies.
 Amex pays your suppliers directly into their bank account and then adds the cost – plus a transaction fee, of course – to your card bill.